slithy/slithy.github.io/index.markdown

     btn_class: "btn--info"
   - image_path: /assets/images/RonanSkerryCover.png
     alt: "The Secret of Ronan Skerry for Castles & Crusades RPG"
-    excerpt: "A scenario for Castles & Crusades RPG:
+    excerpt: "A scenario for Castles & Crusades RPG:<br />
       *The town of Port Vogey is in distress.
 For several weeks, no ships have come into port, and noone knows why.
 Now the new moon has passed and the lighthouse keepers, the monks of a local Sea Goddess, have missed their monthly trip into Vogey for supplies...*"